-Note that participation in this module is dependent on students obtaining an appropriate placement, for which guidance is provided through the School in the years leading up to the placement.
-Students who do not obtain a placement will be required to transfer to the appropriate programme without a Year in Industry.
+Students who do not obtain a placement will be required to transfer to the appropriate course without a Year in Industry.

 Method of assessment

-1. developed an understanding of a company and its business;
+2. Demonstrate an understanding of a company and its business.